The Sew Down: July

 Stuff to read:

-We are always hunting out good article to read or a book that you can either read or listen to while you are sewing.
-We’ve got three fantastic things to get your teeth stuck into this month.
+We are always hunting out good articles to read or a book that you can either read or listen to while you are sewing.
+We’ve got some fantastic things to get your teeth stuck into this month.